 About the Podcast

 In the History in the Bible Podcast I take you inside this revolution in Biblical studies in a series of fortnightly podcasts.
 Each episode is a chunk just right for your morning or afternoon commute.

-In the first series (ending May 2017), I will cover the history and archaeology of the Old Testament (Tanakh); from the Patriarchs and the origins of the Hebrews; then the Exodus, and the conquest of Canaan; through David and Solomon, to the two kingdoms of Israel and Judah and their prophets.
-I will show how scholars think that the various threads of the books we now know as the Bible came together, and what the latest archaeological discoveries and controversies can tell us about this long history.
+In the first series (ending May 2017), I cover the history and archaeology of the Old Testament (Tanakh); from the Patriarchs and the origins of the Hebrews; then the Exodus, and the conquest of Canaan; through David and Solomon, to the two kingdoms of Israel and Judah and their prophets.
+I show how scholars think that the various threads of the books we now know as the Bible came together, and what the latest archaeological discoveries and controversies can tell us about this long history.
 The first series ends at the beginning of the Exile.

-In the second series (beginning July 2017), I will first discuss the Babylonian exile, the return, and the subsequent history of the Jews from the Persian period through the Hasmonean kingdom to conclude with Judea as a Roman province.
+In the second series (beginning July 2017), I first discuss the Babylonian exile, the return, and the subsequent history of the Jews from the Persian period through the Hasmonean kingdom to conclude with Judea as a Roman province.
 I will also cover the vast literature that was produced after the Babylonian Exile, sometimes called the pseudepigrahical works.
 None of these works made it into either the Old or New Testaments but they influenced both of the daughter religions of the ancient Israelite faith: rabinnical Judaism, and Christianity.